Lab 8: Stunts

 Task B: Orientation Control

 For this lab, I was tasked with turning the robot at a specified distance from the wall.
 More specifically, the goal was to drive the robot forward as fast as possible starting at a distance of less than 4 m from the wall.
-Then, at a distance of 3 feet the robot will turn 180 degrees and head back to the starting line.
-There are two key components in successfully completing this lab.
-The first one is to quickly and correctly estimate the distance from the wall such that the robot initiates the turn on time, and secondly is to make the 180 degree turn correctly and quickly.
+Then, at a distance of 3 feet, the robot will turn 180 degrees and head back to the starting line.

 Implementation

-The task is divided into four different sections.
+The task is divided into four different sections:

 - Quickly turn the car 180 degrees.